 Also configure the runtime checks to be generated for the

 Type the class names, possibly using code completion.
-If necessary, use to open the Select Class dialog box, where you can you can locate the desired class in the project tree view.
+If necessary, use to open the Select Class dialog, where you can locate the desired class in the project tree view.
 Alternatively, switch to the Search by Name tab and start typing the class name.
 As you type, the list of available classes narrows down to match your entry.

 Runtime Pattern Validation